Confused About Gratuity Eligibility? Does 4 Years Plus 240 Days Count?

 prakash k

 There are divergent views on the issue.
-According to one school of thought, if the employee has completed 4 years of services and worked 240 days in the 5th year, he will become eligible for gratuity.
+According to one school of thought, if the employee has completed 4 years of service and worked 240 days in the 5th year, he will become eligible for gratuity.
+Another school of thought says that one needs to complete 5 years of continuous service, and only then will he be eligible for gratuity.
+The rounding-off concept will apply only after the completion of 5 years of continuous service.

-Can any body guide me on the issue.
+Can anybody guide me on this issue?

 r.shanti